SGKFPS/smart_charger/README.md

 1) Modify global_variavels.py:

-    a) Modify lines 108 and 109 with your file paths for journeys and pricing.
+    1) Modify lines 108 and 109 with your file paths for journeys and pricing.

-    b) Modify lines 6 and 7 with number of vehicles and number of fast chargers
+    1) Modify lines 6 and 7 with number of vehicles and number of fast chargers

-    c) Modify lines 9 and 12 for your range start time (sorry, you have to do both!)
+    1) Modify lines 9 and 12 for your range start time (sorry, you have to do both!)

-    d) Modify line 10 for your time range to study
+    1) Modify line 10 for your time range to study

-    e) If you want to calculate a benchmark, uncomment them from the list in line 17 (but think about using a single charger power)
+    1) If you want to calculate a benchmark, uncomment them from the list in line 17 (but think about using a single charger power)

-    f) Change battery capacity to your vehicle spec
+    1) Change battery capacity to your vehicle spec

 2) Modify P1_grid.py